About acupuncture

 As well as a tool to maintain general wellbeing, acupuncture is commonly used to treat stress, anxiety, mental health, digestive issues, headaches, arthritis, back pain, irregular menstruation, fertility, insomnia and more.

 A holistic approach means that treatment is completely bespoke to each patient.
-In addition to needling, I may use moxa, gua sha or cupping to treat each person based on their individual needs.
+In addition to needling, moxa, gua sha or cupping massage may be used to treat each person based on their individual needs.

 How many treatments you’ll need depends on your symptoms, how long you’ve had them and other health factors.
 Treatment tends to be weekly to start and can then be spaced out as your body responds.
 Mostly a difference is felt after the first or second treatment and sustained with additional treatment.